 top of page

-The work of Anselm Keifer has been an inspiration to my own since I first began to create visual art.
-This superb exhibition of his early work at the Ashmolean Museum in Oxford brought me in touch with his work in a new way, and also evoked memories of perhaps my most significant encounter with an artwork to date.
+The work of Anselm Kiefer has been an inspiration to my own since I first began to create visual art.
+This superb exhibition of varied pieces from earlier in his career brought me in touch with the work in a new way, and also evoked memories of a formative encounter with his artwork twenty years previously.

 Museum entrance with classical columns, sculpture above, and "Anselm Kiefer" banners.
 Clear sky, person walking near signs.